thosgood/this-weeks-finds/markdown/251-300/week281.md

 Planck Scale, Wroclaw, Poland.
 Also available as [arXiv:0910.1542](http://arxiv.org/abs/0910.1542).

-In \"[week235](week235.html)\" I mentioned an amazing paper by Baratin and Freidel called \"Hidden quantum gravity in 4d Feynman diagrams: emergence of spin foams\".
+In ["Week 235"](#week235) I mentioned an amazing paper by Baratin and Freidel called "Hidden quantum gravity in 4d Feynman diagrams: emergence of spin foams".
 They described a spin foam model that acts just like 4-dimensional flat Minkowski spacetime: couple it to interacting point particles, and you get the usual Feynman diagrams described in a new way!